AndrewGreeneCyber/ChenMed-Scorecard/README.md

 **Drivers:**
 - [ ] Skips clarifying questions for appointments/transportation/refills/referrals
-- [ ] Does not obtained all required or needed information as required for procedure
+- [ ] Does not obtained all required or needed information as required for and by procedure
 - [ ] Incorrectly handles transportations, appointments, refills, or referrals, OR omits key steps found in corresponding SOP
-- [ ] Fails to verify eligibility (e.g., ePrescribe check, checking appointments, checking Leading Reach)
+- [ ] Fails to verify eligibility (e.g., ePrescribe check, checking appointments, checking Lyft/Uber, checking Leading Reach)

 **Scoring Definition:**
 - **ME:** Asks required questions, follows SOP, schedules accurately